BritneyJaculina/CMPE272FinalProject/README.md

 A summary of areas of contributions:

 <br/>Britney Jaculina: I worked on creating the react app and connecting it to Spring boot.
-I also worked on creating endpoints to get professors by semester and
+I also worked on creating endpoints to get professors by semester and students by course.
+I also created react pages for the admin and student functionality.
+I collaborated with other teammates to get functionality completed for student and admin roles.
+I helped deploy the project to AWS and create the deployment and component diagrams.

 <br/>
 <br/>Justin Pau: I worked on setting up our spring boot application which served as our backend.
 I made models for users and courses.
 I also made controllers for api endpoints.
 Then I set up spring security and that involved refactoring roles from a string to it's own model.
 Users would be able to login as a certain role and be able to access certain api endpoints based on their role.
 I created a register and log in endpoint.
 When users register their password is encrypted and saved to the database.
 When a user logs in they get back a jwt token and the user's role.
 Next I worked on the react page for user log in.
 I made a call to the backend api and saved the token in local storage.
 Upon succesful log in they get redirected to a page based on their role.
 Finally, I did the css for each react page.